Maya Angelou Birthplace: History

-Angelou was born Marguerite Annie Johnson on April 4th, 1928 in the home of her maternal grandparents, at 3130 Hickory Street in St. Louis, Missouri.
-She lived in the house with her brother, Bailey, her parents and grandparents.
-In 1931, Angelou's parents divorced and Angelou and her brother were sent to live with their paternal grandmother, Annie Henderson in Stamps, Arkansas.
-In 1935, Angelou and her brother returned to St. Louis.They lived with their mother and grandparents at 2714 1/2 Caroline Street.
+Angelou was born Marguerite Annie Johnson on April 4, 1928, in the home of her maternal grandparents at 3130 Hickory Street in St. Louis, Missouri.
+She lived in the house with her brother, Bailey, her parents, and grandparents.
+In 1931, Angelou's parents divorced and Angelou and her brother were sent to live with their paternal grandmother, Annie Henderson, in Stamps, Arkansas.
+In 1935, Angelou and her brother returned to St. Louis.
+They lived with their mother and grandparents at 2714 1/2 Caroline Street.
 Angelou and Bailey attended Toussaint L’Ouverture Elementary School, which was originally named Colored School No 4, but was renamed in 1890 after the black leader of the Haitian Revolution.
-In 1936, after Angelou had been raped by her mother's boyfriend, she her brother were sent back to Arksansas to live with their grandmother.
+In 1936, after Angelou had been raped by her mother's boyfriend, she and her brother were sent back to Arksansas to live with their grandmother.
 In 1942, 14-year old Angelou moved to Oakland, California to live with her mother.